Win Clark

-William Winfield Clark (April 11, 1875 – April 15, 1959) was a professional baseball player.
+William Winfield Clark (April 11, 1875 – April 15, 1959) was an American professional baseball player.
 He was an infielder for one season (1897) with the Louisville Colonels.
 For his career, he compiled a .188 batting average in 16 at-bats, with two runs batted in.

+In 1908, Clark was managing the Columbia (S.C.)
+Chicks of the South Atlantic League when he was stabbed by one of his own players, John Bender (the brother of Baseball Hall of Fame member Chief Bender).
+He was let go as Columbia manager following that season.

 He was born in Circleville, Ohio and later died in Los Angeles, California at the age of 84.